keb-kebish/keb/README.md

     val header by content { css(".global-header-logo") }
 }
 ```
+Whether every page has to define `at` verifier can be controlled by configuration property `atVerifierRequired`.
+If no
+verifier is defined and neither is required, no page verification is performed.

 ### Modules
 If you want to reuse page content present on multiple pages, you can use modules.
 Module has an optional constructor